csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/citiation_counts.md

+Binning, in the context of data analysis, is the process of grouping values together into bins or intervals.
+It's a way to categorize continuous numerical variables into discrete groups.
+This method helps simplify the data and analyze patterns or distributions more easily.

+For instance, consider a set of numerical values ranging from 1 to 1000.
+Instead of analyzing each individual value, binning could involve grouping them into ranges like 1-100, 101-200, 201-300, and so on.
+Each range becomes a "bin" containing a subset of the original values.

+Binning can be beneficial for various reasons:

+Simplification: It reduces the complexity of the data by aggregating values into smaller sets.
+Visualization: Grouping values into bins allows for easier visualization through histograms or bar charts, providing insights into the distribution of data.
+Outlier Handling: Binning can help mitigate the impact of outliers by placing them in the appropriate bin rather than treating them as extreme values.
+However, binning should be done thoughtfully, considering the nature of the data and the purpose of analysis.
+Choosing the right bin sizes and ranges is crucial as it can affect the interpretation of results.

+* Has to be 215.

 ```
 citation_counts[] = [75981, 64823, 28389, 15982, 11681, 9772, 3606, 2380, 1780, 1377, 1149, 1123, 1106, 744, 632, 620, 550, 495, 418, 319, 297,